jhpyle/docassemble/_docs/scalability.md

 14. Create an [Auto Scaling Group] for the `docassemble-app` task so that any number of instances (up to a limit) can support the `docassemble-app` task.

+Go to [VPC] and copy the CIDR of the network.

+Go to [EC2] and create a new security group.
+Allow all traffic from the CIDR of your [VPC].

+Create a Launch Configuration

+Set the "IAM role" to the IAM role you created earlier.

+Set the security group to the security group you created earlier.

+Create an Auto Scaling Group

+Connect it with the launch configuration you created earlier.

+Set the number of instances to 2.

 Here is the task definition for `docassemble-sql`: